Ed-Fi-Alliance-OSS/certification-testing/bruno/ai-docs/spec.md

 ---

-## Appendix D: CONDITIONAL/OPTIONAL Field Handling Examples
+## Appendix D: OPTIONAL Field Handling Examples

-**Important Note:** OPTIONAL and CONDITIONAL fields can be of **any data type**: strings, numbers, booleans, dates, objects, arrays, or descriptor collections.
-The examples below demonstrate handling different field types.
-The same principles apply regardless of type:
+**Important Note:** OPTIONAL fields can be of **any data type**: strings, numbers, booleans, dates, objects, arrays, or descriptor collections.
+The examples below demonstrate handling different field types for OPTIONAL fields.
+REQUIRED and CONDITIONAL fields are always asserted and logged.

+- Always assert REQUIRED and CONDITIONAL fields
-- Never assert OPTIONAL/CONDITIONAL fields
+- Never assert OPTIONAL fields
 - Cache baseline value if field will be mutated
 - Compare using `expectChanged()` in update scenarios
 - Log in update scenarios when mutated